-Blake Shelton, Gwen Stefani & Adam Levine Feud On ‘The Voice’ Amid Exit Rumors
+Blake Shelton, Gwen Stefani, & Adam Levine Feud On ‘The Voice’ Amid Exit Rumors

 “Do you remember one time we ganged up on Adam?
 Such a liar.”

 However, Alicia described Levine as “sensitive,” speculating that he had developed his sensitive side because she was “moving into that lane a little bit more.”
-Keys then turned her attention to dishing up the scoop in what goes on between Shelton and Stefani when it comes to taking their work on The Voice home at night.
+Keys then turned her attention to dishing up the scoop about what goes on between Shelton and Stefani when it comes to taking their work on The Voice home at night.

 “Him and Gwen definitely work together,” declared Alicia.